KNMI-DataLab/ML_project/README.md

 Select_6h.R - This is the script in which the data for the selected 6 hours for the 2nd model building step is put into a dataframe with the right input format for the ML scripts.
 The data is merged with the filtered data so that a quality column is included which indicates wether data is "suspect" or "valid".

 Analyze_GMS_6Days.R - This script contains code to analyze the distribution of road temperature (TW) data in the GMS data set.
 It includes a function to plot the diurnal temperature for each station, per sensor, per day.
 The script also contains code for a simple histogram of TW, boxplots of the suspect and valid data and boxplots of the temperature per station, per day.

+Select_1.5h.R - In this script the test dataset for the 2nd round of model building is built. he data is merged with the filtered data so that a quality column is included which indicates wether data is "suspect" or "valid".

 -------- Scripts for testing functions that are relevant to the project -------------------------------------------------------